Mariusthvdb/custom-ui/examples.md

 Lastly, remember to delimit the lines with a `;` .

-WHy use custom-ui?
+Why use custom-ui?
 2 huge reasons:

 # Icon color